danielbosnich/minesweeper/README.md

 [![Build Status](https://travis-ci.com/danielbosnich/minesweeper.svg?branch=master)](https://travis-ci.com/danielbosnich/minesweeper)
 [![codecov](https://codecov.io/gh/danielbosnich/minesweeper/branch/master/graphs/badge.svg)](https://codecov.io/gh/danielbosnich/minesweeper)

 This was one of my first larger personal programming projects that I used to improve my Python knowledge.
 While I've made some updates since its initial completion, I've actually tried to keep the main logic and layout the same.
-The goal of this project was not to have best minesweeper program around, but rather to have fun and learn a lot (both of which definitely happened).
+The goal of this project was not to have the perfect minesweeper implementation, but rather to have fun and learn a lot (both of which definitely happened).
 My only rule when starting this project was to not look at any reference code - I thought it would be cheating myself of the opportunity to learn from my mistakes.

 ## Usage